Tucan fish: Taxonomy

-Upon being described by Edward Drinker Cope in the year 1870, the tucan fish was placed in the new genus Plethodectes with the full name Plethodectes erythrurus.
-However, Cope switched it over to the genus Chalceus in the year 1872.
+Upon being described by Edward Drinker Cope in 1870, the tucan fish was placed in the new genus Plethodectes with the full name Plethodectes erythrurus.
+However, Cope switched it over to the genus Chalceus in 1872.

 It was briefly classified as Chalceus macrolepidotus iquitensis, a subspecies of the pinktail chalceus C. macrolepidotus, by Shoji Nakashima in 1941.
 Henry Watson Fowler described it as Pellegrinina heterolepis in 1907, but Jacques Géry proved it to be a member of the Chalceus genus in 1977.

 The name Chalceus erythrurus was once mistakenly applied to C. macrolepidotus, and they are sometimes confused with one another.
 They can be told apart because of the tucan fish's bright-yellow ventral fins, as well as a few other coloration patterns.

 Habitat

 The tucan fish can be found in the Amazon and Solimões rivers, and its habitat extends into Peru by way of the Ucayali river.